DonateYou're having an asthma attack if any of the following happens:

-- Your reliever isn't helping or you need to use it again within 4 hours
+- Your reliever isn't helping or lasting over four hours

 - Your symptoms are getting worse (cough, breathlessness, wheeze or tight chest)